-The yard is proclaiming two key firsts: this will be the first Sunseeker with (non-structural) 3D printed parts and the first Sunseeker with a slanted hull (it drops by 130mm from stern to bow to help cut through waves).
+The yard is proclaiming two key firsts for the Superhawk 55: this is the first Sunseeker with (non-structural) 3D printed parts and the first Sunseeker with a slanted hull (it drops by 130mm from stern to bow to help cut through waves).

 Construction includes three big mouldings (for hull, liner and deck), 84 small mouldings and 116 pieces of furniture, making this the fastest, most efficient boat to build in the current Sunseeker range.